-By society’s standards I am a “modern” woman.
+By society’s standards, I am a “modern” woman.
 I’ve worked as both a TV reporter and then Communications Director for Members of Congress.
-I also continued to work up until and even past my due date because baby girl was late.
+I also continued to work up until and even past my due date because the baby girl was late.
 After my baby was born I continued working from home.
-Yet, at the same time, I am still trying to figure out how to be a Proverbs 31 woman in this modern world and here’s where things get tricky.
-While I believe women are smart, capable, and ambitious as men, I also believe we were created differently than them.
-For me, this means my goals, and even roles, will look different than my husband’s will.
+Yet, at the same time, I am still trying to figure out how to be a Proverbs 31 woman in this modern world, and here’s where things get tricky.
+While I believe women are smart, capable, and ambitious as men, I also believe we were created differently from them.
+For me, this means my goals, and even roles – will look different than my husband’s will.
 So here’s how I’m learning to be a Proverbs 31 woman in today’s world.

 I Am a Modern Proverbs 31 Woman

 I see it clearly in my own life.
 I’ve always been ambitious.
 For years I wanted to be a TV reporter and pursued that lugging around heavy equipment in 3-inch heels.
 Then I worked for Congress.
 Although they allowed me to work from home, I even continued working for a House Committee in Congress after I had my baby.
 I also lived on my own for years before getting married which means I had to take care of my own needs, pay my bills and learn independence.

 But at the same time, I had always desired to “take care of a home” one day.
 I wanted to cook, clean, and budget for a family.
 Now that I have a family and a home and get to do these things for them, I know my desires were God-given.